vs2961/Bash-Trash/README.md

 * presents an authentic bash prompt
 * offers support for redirection (`<` and `>` and '>>')
 * multi-piping (`|`) supported
-* extraneous spaces supported (commands can have more than one space between tokens)
+* extraneous spaces supported (commands can have more than one space between arguments)
-* NOTE: You can use ./main hide to prevent our shell from printing "bash_trash:[current-directory]" This will be useful for when you only want to see the output of your commands.
+* <b> NOTE: Use "./main hide" to prevent our shell from printing "bash_trash:[current-directory]" before each command.
-        For example: use <b>./main hide < test_cmds.txt<b/> to only see the output of commands you wrote in "test_cmds.txt"
+        For example: Use <u>./main hide < test_cmds.txt<u/> feed in test_cmds.txt while only seeing the command outputs. </b>
 ---
 ## Attempted
 * Using "" to encapsulate arguments (not supported)